 It is said that the ‘same opportunity never knocks twice.’
 For taking advantage, the right decisions have to be taken at the right time.
 Since the single rate is used for all new projects, the decisions can arrive at a faster pace, and the new opportunity can be grabbed and taken benefit.

 Disadvantages of Weighted Average Cost of Capital (WACC)

 The disadvantages are stemmed mainly from the assumptions of the applicability of WACC.
-The practicability and limitations of the assumptions are discussed below.
+The practicability and limitations of the assumptions are below.
 The remedy to overcome the problem is also specified.

 Difficulty in Maintaining the Capital Structure

-The impractical assumptions of ‘No Change in Capital Structure’ has rare possibilities of prevailing all the time.
+The impractical assumptions of ‘No Change in Capital Structure’ have rare possibilities of prevailing all the time.
 It suggests the same capital structure for new projects.
 There are two possibilities for funding the project in this way.